selfup/web_guesser/README.md

 # web_guesser
-Introductory Sinatra app that simulates a number guessing game
+Introductory Sinatra app that simulates a number guessing game that has now been changed to be an ajax example

 # Setup
-If you do not have bundler, do the following:

-    `$ gem install bundler && bundle`
+  `$ bundle`

   `$ ruby web_guesser.rb`

 Go to your browser